 Some simple acts of kindness that I did today from my home:

-- I donated money to our local government account which is provided meal packets to daily wage earners and poor who can’t afford.
+- I donated money to our local government and some organizations that are providing meal packets to daily wage earners and needy.

 - Inspired by a friend, I am making “Thank You” cards to give to the grocery store guys, garbage collector, and other people who are still serving everyone.